 By : Reyna Gobel

-Whether you’re deciding to help your student buy a new car, finance their education, or boost their credit by adding them as an authorized user to your credit card, you need to be aware of the financial consequences to your life and theirs.
+Whether you’re helping your student buy a new car, finance their education, or boost their credit by adding them as an authorized user to your credit card, you need to be aware of the financial consequences to your life and theirs.

 We talked to Rod Griffin, Experian Consumer Education and Advocacy Senior Director, for his best tips for securing your family’s financial future.